 • Projects that enhance capacity of organizations conducting marine conservation efforts in the Vancouver island North region.

 • Projects that have wide-reaching impacts for conservation or understanding of marine eco-systems off northern Vancouver Island (eg. publications, videos, etc).

 • Projects undertaken elsewhere that have implications for the conservation of marine and coastal living resources in the Vancouver Island North region.

 3. Complete and Submit Your Application Online

 • Provide all information requested for each section

-• Applications must be received no later than March 15, 2018
+• Applications for projects starting in 2020 must be received no later than April 7, 2020

 1. Applications will be evaluated on the following criteria: